Search tips

 Swedish MeSH

-What is a thesaurus?
+What is a subject heading list?

 What is Swedish MeSH?